 - Password: The password of the user specified above.

-- Mapping fields: You will need to map qTest Manager user properties (Username, First name, Last name, and Email) with corresponding LDAP attributes.
+- Mapping fields: You will need to map the qTest Manager user properties below with corresponding LDAP attributes

 - If your LDAP server is using SSL connection, check on Use SSL connection.

 - If you are using Active Directory, check Is Active Directory?

 - Select Test Connection to verify if qTest Manager is able to connect to your LDAP server.

 - Activate the connection by switching the Activation status on.

 NOTE: If qTest Manager fails to connect to your LDAP server, you will not be able to activate the connection.

-- In Site Administration select the Licenses - Users tab.
+- In Site Administration select the Licenses tab.

 - If there is at least one active connection to your authentication system (Eg: LDAP), you will see/select the Import From LDAP button.

-- On the Import Users dialog, select one authentication system and then select Retrieve users.
-It will generate a list of users from your authentication system.
+- Select Retrieve users the system generates a list of users from your authentication system.